 '''

 (define (try-again! where)

-(location where))

-(location)

-"here"

-(parameterize ([location "on a train"])

 '''

 Using parameterize is generally preferable to updating a parameter value imperatively-for much the same reasons that binding a fresh variable with let is preferable to using set! (see §4.9 "Assignment: set!").

 It may seem that variables and set! can solve many of the same problems that parameters solve.
 For example, lokation could be defined as a string, and set! could be used to adjust its value: